Tanknology expands fuel quality services

-CHARLOTTE, N.C.—More than 1,000 tank truck industry stakeholders recently descended on the Queen City with the goal of “navigating new horizons,” and they’re moving at “full speed” toward the election and beyond after advancing collective causes with packed committee meetings, informative sessions, and new equipment and technology exhibits here at National Tank Truck Carriers’ Tank Truck Week 2024.
+CHARLOTTE, N.C.—More than 1,000 tank truck industry stakeholders recently descended on the Queen City with the goal of “navigating new horizons,” and they’re moving at “full speed” into 2025 after advancing collective causes with packed committee meetings, informative sessions, and new equipment and technology exhibits here at National Tank Truck Carriers’ Tank Truck Week 2024.

 “You can expect NTTC will be aligning your interests with the necessary approach once the dust has settled on the election and we know who is in office, we understand the policies of the Administration, and who we can expect to see in regulatory offices,” Ryan Streblow, NTTC president and CEO, told the trade association’s Board of Directors on Oct.
 1 at the Charlotte Convention Center.